Broadway's Finest

 Broadway's Finest is a 2012 action film, directed and produced by Stephen Marro.
 It stars Adam Storke, John Lavelle and Larry Pine.
 The film won nine awards and was nominated for nine.

 Plot

-Three struggling actors impersonate New York City Police Department undercover cops to take down a notorious drug dealer to get material for their edgy police drama.
+Three struggling actors impersonate New York City Police Department undercover cops to take down a notorious drug dealer and obtain material for their edgy police drama.